laleeroy/suppository/README.md

 * target repository defined as "TARGET_REPOSITORY", for where to deploy the github release to. example: borntohonk/Atmosphere
 * libnx repository defined as "LIBNX_REPOSITORY", for which repository to use as a base. examples: switchbrew/libnx, Atmosphere-NX/libnx
 * libnx branch to use, defined as "LIBNX_BRANCH", for which branch to use. examples: master, 1900_support
+* sys-patch username, defined as "SYSPATCH_REPOSITORY", for which sys-patch repository to use. examples: impeeza/sys-patch borntohonk/sys-patch

 Credits: [@borntohonk](https://github.com/borntohonk)